 Whispers of a Machine (WoaM) is an adventure/point-and-click 2019 video game.

-WoAM received good reviews.
+WoAM had good reviews.
 It’s relatively short, but priced to match.
 It shares staff with Shardlight for the voice acting parts.

 This character profile doesn’t discuss the plot/investigation at the heart of the game.
 However, it discusses the setting, Vera’s past, and Vera’s augmentations.
 There’s thus enough material to constitute S P O I L E R S.